sergeiown/WeatherAPP/README.md

 - The forecast data of the last request is stored and displayed in a widget using a cookie.

-- If you request a forecast for the same city and country again, the new data with will only be requested after 10 minutes.
+- If you request a forecast for the same city and country again the new data will only be requested after 10 minutes.

 ![screenshot](./img/screenshot.png)